 Southeastern is committed to providing adequate basic services for all of its students.
 As this commitment relates to housing, Southeastern seeks to make available on-campus housing at affordable rates.

-Dormitory housing is provided primarily for

-Students enjoy the food and fellowship in the Seminary Cafeteria single students and students who commute from other areas and need temporary housing during the week.
+Dormitory housing is provided primarily for single students and students who commute from other areas and need temporary housing during the week.
 Residents must be enrolled full time in a degree program.